macJoshua/Arch/README.md

+# Linux Install Guide(s?)
-# Arch Install Guide
+This is my personal Arch Install Guide and script(s) collection.
-Attempt to create a personal Arch install script/guide
+So far I have instructions for how to do a single install of Arch on a LUKS encrypted drive.

 # LUKS Partition/Encryption Guide
 * Run lsblk to list available drives